Blockstream/gdk/docs/source/gdk-json.rst

 :user_agent: The user agent string to pass to the server for multisig connections.
 :spv_enabled: ``true`` to enable SPV verification for the session, ``false`` otherwise.
 :cert_expiry_threshold: Ignore certificates expiring within this many days from today.
 Used to pre-empt problems with expiring embedded certificates.
+:gap_limit: Optional, singlesig only.
+Number of consecutive empty scripts/addresses to monitor.
+Defaults to 20.

  .. _proxy-info: